 We used this exact batch of beer mustard to accompany our mini Frikadellen spread.
 It is delicious with fried meat patties.

 The recipe is for and we showcased how to make a basic beer mustard.
 If you are interested you can also layer on additional flavors as per your liking.
 Here are a few ideas.

 - Vary the beer and compare the resulting flavors of beer mustard.
 To do so split the ingredients in two (from the beginning when you soak seeds in beer) and make two separate batches.

-- Add heat by way of cayenne or red pepper flakes at the time you add the vinegar, salt and sugar.
-Start with just a pinch since the mustard seeds are already spicy.
+- If you want really spicy mustard you can add heat by way of cayenne or red pepper flakes at the time you add the vinegar, salt and sugar.
+Start with just a pinch since the mustard seeds are already very spicy.